Planted aquariums are becoming increasingly popular, especially within the aquaculture scene.

 Water Wisteria is a species of freshwater plant native to the Indian subcontinent.
 Stems can reach up to 20 inches in length and have a width of around 10 inches.

 The stems are slightly darker than the bright green leaves which occupy them.
-These leaves are oddly shaped with narrow protrusions along them.
+These leaves are oddly shaped with narrow protrusions along with.

 It can be planted into the substrate of the aquarium or allowed to grow across the substrate to form a carpet.